csci265-team/HiddenFrame/documentation/design.md

 - Security and Privacy:
   - Login Protection: The private login page will be built with security in mind, using HTTPS and appropriate authentication measures.

+#### 3.3.1.
+Image Wall

+Image Wall is a grid of publicly shared images that scrolls infinitely.
+It is designed for ease of use, with images displayed in a 3x3 grid format.
+Hover effects and clickable icons provide an intuitive interaction model for public users.
+The image wall uses CSS grid classes to ensure responsivness.
+Tha data for it is fetched from the back-end API server on page load.
+Each image is a 16 REM by 16 REM square with 0.5 REM rounded corners.
+Each image is encapsulated in the anchor tag, which, onve clicked, opens the image in a new tab.
+The images are shown in order of ascending based on time of creation.

 ## 4. Back-End Design

 ### 4.1.
 Image Analysis